Binance was once FTX's rival and possible savior. Now it's trying not to be its sequel

 Since then, Binance has gone to great pains to stress it is financially sound.

-The company hired the accounting form Mazars to review its numbers, and it provided an assessment of its finances to customers, which it is characterizing as a "proof of reserves."
+The company hired the accounting firm Mazars to review its numbers, and it provided an assessment of its finances to customers, which it is characterizing as a "proof of reserves."
+Several crypto companies, including Binance and Crypto.com, have used the proofs of reserve to indicate there are enough companies have enough reserves on hand to back up customer deposits.

+But on Friday, Mazars decided to stop providing such proofs to any crypto company, at least temporarily, saying the public doesn't understand that the reports are very limited.

+"They do not constitute either an assurance or an audit opinion," Mazars said in a statement.
+"Instead they report limited findings based on the agreed procedures performed on the subject matter at a historical point in time."

-But Binance is being investigating by the Department of Justice, and Reuters recently reported prosecutors are "delaying the conclusion" of that investigation.
+Binance is also being investigated by the Department of Justice, and Reuters recently reported prosecutors are "delaying the conclusion" of that investigation.

 "As has been reportedly widely, regulators are doing a seeping review of every crypto company," a Binance spokesperson told NPR, in an e-mail.
 "This nascent industry has grown quickly and Binance has shown its commitment to security and compliance."